My childhood memories are rich and varied.

 This was the 1960s, long before big-box stores came on the scene.
 Together Grandma and I would walk to the corner of Roscoe and Broadway, where we’d explore the wonders of Simon’s Drugstore, Heinemann’s Bakery, and Martha’s Candies.

 Those childhood memories of my grandma are largely synonymous with food.

 It’s good to write down our recollections.
 As vivid as the moment seems at the time, memories fade.
 These prompts will help jog them.
+This can be a great homeschool writing activity!
 Invite your older children to participate.
 They’re in closer proximity to their memories, and can usually remember the details more vividly.